 I've prepared many different cluster candies through the years, but, I always seem to come back to this ingredient combination.
 I'm a huge fan of Cadbury's fruit and nut candy bars hence the reason I opted to put chewy raisins in these clusters.
 The recipes that inspired this sweet and salty cluster didn't include pretzels and they were skimpy on chocolate.
 Now, after tweaking to make it to our taste, I wouldn't make this candy any other way.
 Fair warning, you can't eat just one.

-- Remember the packaging is everything.
+- When sharing candy as a gift, remember the packaging is everything.
 Most candies can be gifted in pretty tins or seasonal cellophane bags.
 Don 't forget the ribbon.

-- Take the opportunity to get everyone involved from the youngest to the oldest.
+- This candy is so simple to make it's the ideal opportunity to get everyone involved from the youngest to the oldest.
 That's how memories are made.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!